margatampu/laravel-inspector/README.md

 - `INSPECTOR_LOG_ENDPOINT`, full url to handle log inspector.
 - `INSPECTOR_REQUEST_ENDPOINT`, full url to handle request inspector.

+## Migration Customization

+If you plan to separate service and consumer, you can ignore migrations of inspector package to prevent project migrate unnecessary tables to your consumer database.
+You should call the `Inspector::ignoreMigrations` method in the register method of your `AppServiceProvider`.

 ## Queueing Jobs

 To prevent inspector slowing your projects, you can queueing inspector jobs using separate queue name `inspector`.
 You can run single queue worker for it using this command: